cherrera1208/reading-notes/code-301/class-01.md

   2.Encapsulate functionality and behaviors of a software element into a reusable and self-deployable binary unit and is replaceable, non context specific, extensible, encapsulated, and independent.
 A component can be viewed in three ways: object-oriented, conventional, and process-related.

-  - Object-oriented: is a set of one or more coopertating classes.
+  - Object-oriented: is a set of one or more cooperating classes.

   - Conventional: is a functional element of a program that processes logic, has an internal data structure to implement that logic, and an interface that enables the component to be invoked.